 Regular maintenance of construction equipment is crucial to managing the high costs of running a construction business.
-Not only equipment maintenance can help you get the most out of your assets, but it also boosts their resale value, minimises downtime, and helps control service intervals and cost.
+Not only equipment maintenance can help you get the most out of your assets, but it also boosts their resale value, minimizes downtime, and helps control service intervals and cost.
 Otherwise, project interruption due to equipment breakdown could lead to loss of client trust and ultimately, loss of profit.

 Over the years, newer and more efficient techniques in equipment maintenance have been developed to help companies determine the condition of their assets and then predict when maintenance should be performed – hence the predictive maintenance mode.
 This approach has been proven to result in more significant cost savings over reactive maintenance because it is only conducted when it is required and when it will have the least effect on schedule projects needing the support of the equipment in question.

-However, while choosing this strategy is a great way to maximise all the assets you have, merely deciding to adopt one is not enough.
+However, while choosing this strategy is a great way to maximize all the assets you have, merely deciding to adopt one is not enough.
 Like with any initiatives you implemented before, the preparation is just as crucial as execution.
 To ensure a successful predictive maintenance program, here are the key areas to focus on:

 1. Real-Time Condition Monitoring